leeleelee3264/old-blog/_posts/2020-10-07-java-map-cheat-sheet.md

 }
 ```

 In this result, there is no 5 in testMap.
 Because computeIfAbsent ignore an attempt to put null in map.
-But 4 is indeed in the map. putIfAbsent dosen't care much.
+But 4 is indeed in the map. putIfAbsent doesn't care much.
+Perfect answer is [here!](https://stackoverflow.com/questions/48183999/what-is-the-difference-between-putifabsent-and-computeifabsent-in-java-8-map)